 Medicaid offers medical and dental coverage for low-income U.S. citizens, including senior citizens.

+Federal law says that dental benefits through Medicaid are optional from state to state.
 States can include dental coverage in the Medicaid programs they offer, or not.
 And even if a state does offer dental benefits, the coverage can vary widely.

 To get an idea of what your state offers, you can check out this map of the U.S. that shows what level of dental coverage each state offers.

 One option that many people overlook and underestimate is getting a dental savings plan (aka a discount dental plan).
 These plans are separate from senior dental insurance and work in a more convenient way for the patient.

 Basically, you pay a small annual fee instead of a high monthly premium and you can get up to 60% off each dental visit.
 And the nice thing is that you don’t have to complete any paperwork because everything is done online.
 You don’t have to file a claim, or wait for a reimbursement.
 Plus, there are no deductibles that you need to meet and no annual spending limits you have to reach before getting discounts.